d0ruk/serverless-notes-app/README.md

 An implementation of the [Serverless Stack](http://serverless-stack.com) example app.
+(1/3 complete)

 ### Usage
   1. Clone the repo